ldalzotto/Engine/doc/docs/asset_database.md

 The asset database is a database that stores :

-1. Engine assets as blob from human readable format
+1. Engine assets as blob from human-readable format
 2. Engine assets dependencies
 3. Engine assets file metadata (compilation only, never requested by the engine)

 <svg-inline src="asset_database_architecture.svg"></svg-inline>

-All assets are identified by a unique id that is the hash code of the local path of the asset file. <br/>
+All assets are identified by a unique ID that is the hash code of the local path of the asset file. <br/>

 For example, if we specify at database compilation time that the asset root is "E:/document/project/assets/" then an asset file located at "E:/document/project/assets/model/test.obj" will be stored and requested by using "model/test.obj" as input for hash calculation.